Viking Wall Oven F3 Fault Code

 F3 on a Viking wall oven indicates the oven temperature sensor (RTD probe) circuit is open — either the probe itself has fractured internally or its wiring connector has come loose.
 The ERC reads an infinite resistance value from the sensor circuit and shuts down the oven as a safety measure.
 F3 and F2 are diagnosed with the same process: the technician tests RTD probe resistance to identify whether the probe, connector, or wiring is the cause.
+Do not operate the wall oven while F3 is active — the oven cannot measure or regulate its own temperature without a functioning RTD probe.

 -